banboobee/homebridge-broadlink-rm/README.md

 1. I'm only interested in the accessories of ___air-conditioner, switch, light, learn-code and tv___, since not using others.
 No changes were made for the others and should work as in conventional.
 1. Welcome PRs for the issues and/or your improvements.

-## Changes to original/base repository
+## Changes to original/base repositories

 1. group light accessories which states are mutually exclusive ([base#445](https://github.com/kiwi-cam/homebridge-broadlink-rm/pull/445)).
 1. air-conditioner accessory to turn off automatically after onDuration seconds ([base#446](https://github.com/kiwi-cam/homebridge-broadlink-rm/pull/446)).